jorzel/jorzel.github.io/_posts/2021-11-28-persistance-and-domain-model-separation-using-sqlalchemy-orm.md

 ---

 ## Introduction
 You probably have heard about a test pyramid.
-It is the idea that tan application should have proper balance of automated tests on different layers.
-There should be a lot of unit tests, significantly less integration tests and a few UI tests (End2End, functional).
-The reasons for this are maintenence cost and speed of particular test type.
-Unit tests are usually fast and isolated from the rest of the code (so are easy to setup and maintain).
+It is the idea that an application should have the proper balance of automated tests on different layers.
+There should be a lot of unit tests, significantly fewer integration tests, and a few UI tests (End2End, functional).
+The reasons for this are maintenance cost and speed of particular test type.
+Unit tests are usually fast and isolated from the rest of the code (so are easy to set up and maintain).

 ![pyramid.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1638049161154/7xCB7w3fJ.png)

-That was the theory, but the reality in Python world is rather different.
-Most of applications exploit ORM (Object Relational Mapper) to setup domain models.
-So how this applications can be unit tested when domain classes are structurally binded to a database?
+That was the theory, but the reality in the Python world is rather different.
+Most of the applications exploit ORM (Object Relational Mapper) to set up domain models.
+So how these applications can be unit tested when domain classes are structurally bound to a database?
-The first answer is: Tweak a little bit definition of unit test, to satisfy the need.
+The first answer is: Tweak a little bit definition of a unit test, to satisfy the need.
 If domain model tests need a database but are still relatively fast and easy to maintain, we can treat them as unit tests rather than integration tests.
 But, is it a real solution?
-The second answer is: Separate your domain model from persistance model.
+The second answer is: Separate your domain model from the persistence model.
 So, here we go!

-## How to separate model?
+## How to separate models?
-To show commonly practiced domain and persistance model integration, we take SQLAlchemy library.
-It is probably the most popular ORM in python community (along with Django ORM).
+To show commonly practiced domain and persistence model integration, we take the SQLAlchemy library.
+It is probably the most popular ORM in the python community (along with Django ORM).
 We define `Restaurant` and `Table` models using SQLAlchemy declarative mapping style.
 ```python
 # models.py
 from sqlalchemy import Column, MetaData, String, Integer, create_engine